intro(2) 맨 페이지 - 윈디하나의 솔라나라

 24 EMFILE Too many open files

-This error occurs when no process may have more
+This error occurs when a process attempts to

 25 ENOTTY Inappropriate ioctl for device